mittulmadaan/ably-liveobjects-examples/README.md

 [Ably LiveObjects](https://ably.com/docs/liveobjects) is a high-level abstraction over Ably's real-time messaging system, designed to simplify the management of **shared state** across multiple clients.
 With LiveObjects, you don’t need to manage synchronization logic manually—Ably handles that for you.

 ---

+### 🎮 What This Demo Does

+This interactive betting game demonstrates how to:

+- ✅ Track and update a **jackpot pool** using `LiveCounter`
+- 🏆 Show a **real-time leaderboard** using `LiveMap`
+- 👤 Allow users to **join the game** and place bets
+- 🔄 Let an admin **reset the game state** for all clients

+All updates are propagated instantly across all connected clients using Ably’s global pub/sub infrastructure.
+---

 ## 🔧 API Reference